 - For a worker to care for a covered service member with a serious injury or illness if the eligible worker is the service member’s spouse, child, parent or next of kin

 Leave can be taken all at once or in partial days with a minimum of 4-hour increments.

 An unpaid period of up to 7 days must be met once per benefit period, after which a claim may be paid.

 MetLife offers a 6-week coverage plan and a 12-week coverage plan.

-Any NH employer may purchase a NH PFML insurance plan for their NH workers.
+Any employer with a physical location in New Hampshire may purchase a NH PFML insurance plan for their NH workers.
 Eligible NH workers must be designated as working for a NH employer.
 Eligibility will be verified by MetLife during the enrollment process.

 No. Employers are not required to purchase a NH PFML insurance plan.

 NH PFML is a voluntary benefit available to all employers and workers but required of none.
 NH PFML insurance was established in state law as a voluntary insurance program, allowing employers and workers a choice whether or not to participate.

 What Happens if I Don't Purchase NH PFML Insurance?

 New Hampshire Department of Insurance regulations allow other insurance companies to seek approval to provide paid family and medical leave benefit plans.
 However, employers who purchase other paid family and medical leave insurance plans or employer equivalent coverage will not qualify for the BET tax credit.